KanaCS/new/README.md

 # Welcome Here
-1.I am **Chung Tsz Ting**,
+1. I am **Chung Tsz Ting**,
-1.a new developer and also new to Github
+1. a new developer and also new to Github

 ME | Description
 ------------ | -------------